IvayloDankolov/advent-2025/docs/problem1.md

 OK, I see now, it's just an elaborate troll to make it annoying for people trying to write functional C++.

 In all seriousness though if part 1 was 0.1/10 this is 0.2/10, but I guess that's alright for a gentle intro.

+Can't really avoid expressing this structurally though as (pos, rollovers) -> rotation -> (new_pos, new_rollovers), so our pretty operation chain is gone and we fold instead.

+Speaking of folding of course clang does not have fold_left implemented yet... bleeding edge standards and all that.

+And of course full disclosure yes I arrogantly fell directly for the rollover gotcha.
+In this case doing a LN rotation when you're at N and not counting that as a "rollover" since it has quotient 0 and doesn't go negative.
+Sneaky little bugger.

+It does make the negative (left rotation) case a tad ugly but meh.